vertica/VerticaPy/docs/source/user_guide_data_preparation_duplicates.rst

 As you might expect, some flowers might share the exact same characteristics.
 But we have to be careful; this doesn't mean that they are real duplicates.
 In this case, we don't have to drop them.

-That said, if we did want to drop these duplicates, we can do so with the ``drop_duplicates`` method.
+That said, if we did want to drop these duplicates, we can do so with the :py:func:`~verticapy.vDataFrame.drop_duplicates` method.

 .. code-block:: python